Mintbase/Grants-Program/applications/stardust.md

 ## Future Plans

 - We'll follow up with a future research grant on historic failures of stablecoins, a summary of articulated Federal Government viewpoints on stablecoins, and its potential impact on the future regulatory landscape.
-Our long-term vision is to build an understanding of the stablecoin infrastructure environment and then develop and deploy the first derivative-backed stablecoin and launch it on the Polkadot Network.
+Our long-term vision is to build an understanding of the stablecoin infrastructure environment and then develop and deploy the first derivative-backed stablecoin and launch it on the Mintbase Network.

 ## Additional Information :heavy_plus_sign: